caneryaray/-Kimlik-Do-rulama-ve-Kullan-c-lemleri/README.md

 ---

-## Installation

-npm install
-npm run dev

----

-## Login Flow
+## Workflow Explanation

-1. User enters credentials
+The user first lands on the login page.

+After entering valid credentials:

-2. Axios sends POST request
+1. POST request is sent
+2. token is received
-3. Token is saved in localStorage
+3. token is saved in localStorage
+4. auth state is updated
-4. User is redirected to friends page
+5. redirect to friends page happens

-5. Protected routes become accessible
+Protected routes check whether the token exists before rendering the page.

 ---